yunhuige/Cyclic_peptides/protocol_RR/native_state/README.md

 • I need to talk to Vince to make sure that I can proceed with the protocol that Yunhui and I have discussed.

+# Thu May 16 15:28:14 EDT 2019

+### Notes:
+• Only thing left for the natural sequences is to manually fix sequence #41 due to the tryptophan being in the position of Phe.
+(This is the only sequence with this issue.)
+• Otherwise, I think we are all set.